 Adapted for the stage by Pierre Laville and Emily Mann

 Directed by Jenny Sullivan

 April 13-30, 2017

-In the spring, ETC will present the seductive black comedy Baby Doll, by Tennessee Williams, based on the 1956 Golden Globe and BAFTA Award-winning film of the same name.
+This April, ETC will present the steamy and sensual dark comedy, Baby Doll, by Tennessee Williams, based on the 1956 Golden Globe and BAFTA Award-winning film of the same name.
 Set in the Mississippi Delta, two rival cotton gin owners, Archie and Silva, are locked in a vicious professional competition.
 After he suspects Archie of burning down his cotton gin, Silva seeks his vengeance by hatching a plot to seduce Archie’s 19 year-old bride, Baby Doll.
 Wary of reaching adulthood and being obliged to consummate her marriage to Archie, Baby Doll clings to her childhood with naïve innocence, sleeping in a crib, wearing children’s nightgowns, and even sucking her thumb.
 Sponsored by Ceil and Michael Pulitzer.

 Tickets start at $35 - $70.
 Tickets for patrons age 29 and under just $20!